TummalaSharmila/Adv-Seminar-Project/README.md

-this repository consists of all the files and a documne twith gromacs code
+this repository consists of all the files and a document with gromacs code and .xvg file to graph generating python code